Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - If using Special K, change the resolution in its menu and restart the game.

 - **Runtime Error - I’m getting a runtime error at launch.**
   - You likely opened MO2 before creating your Stock New Vegas folder.
-Re-run the installer to fix this.
+Re-run the Uranium Fever Installer to fix this.

 - **Selecting Perks - Why can’t I select a perk every level?**
   - You can select perks only on even levels.
 Vegas Elysium requires the perk menu to display every level, even when perks aren’t available.